toitware/toit-watchdog/README.md

 ### Provider

-Either install the `src/provider.toit` as container directly (mainly useful with Artemis), or create a fresh provider container:
+Create a fresh provider container:

 ``` toit
 // In watchdog-provider.toit.